PaulKinlan/paul.kinlan.me/content/2024-08-28-fictitious-web.md

 I saw [https://websim.ai](https://websim.ai) a couple of weeks ago but didn\'t quite get it, and then during some research on the creator and web developer ecosystems I came back to it and my mind was blown.

 I spent the evening exploring a web that is full of applications and sites and only limited by URLs that I could think of (heh - this web never has a 404 or an unregistered domain).
-It\'s a web that doesn\'t actually exist.
+WebSim provides a simulation of the web via a faux Web Browser.
+It\'s a web that doesn\'t actually exist, but one that works incredibly well.
 I obviously went to [my site first](https://websim.ai/@paul_kinlan/paul-kinlan-s-blog) (note - I re-did this when I published it).

 ![paul.kinlan.me on websim](/images/websim-paulkinlan-me.png)